-Get all of Špela’s recipes in the Cook Eat Slovenia cookbook: If you can’t make it to the class, you can still get the recipes! Špela has published a cookbook that is jam-packed with beautiful photographs, easy instructions in English, and measurements in both metric and US units.
+Get all of Špela’s recipes in the Cook Eat Slovenia cookbook: The cookbook makes a great gift for your favorite foodie or anyone who loves the tastes of Slovenia.
+It’s jam-packed with beautiful photographs, easy instructions in English, and measurements in both metric and US units.
 Click here to buy the Cook Eat Slovenia cookbook and have it shipped to your home.
-It also makes a great holiday gift for your favorite foodie!
 She also offers Cook Eat Slovenia chef’s aprons and tote bags to bring some style to your next potica-making session.

 Want more inside tips on how to connect with the authentic flavors of Slovenia?
 Like @strangersinthelivingroom on Facebook, and sign up for the occasional email when there is a new post here on the blog.
 We don’t share your email with anyone and you can opt out anytime.